SchmidtDSE/afscgap/CONTRIBUTING.md

  - Imports should be in alphabetical order in groups of standard library, third-party, and then first party.
  - Imports in the form `from ... import ...` are discouraged except for type hints.
 They should appear in a logical grouping after other imports.

+The `afscgap` library itself requires a very high rigor.
+For other sections including `afscgapviz`, please ensure that documentation (docstrings, jsdoc, or markdown) is included (again with an 80% target) and, for non-notebook code, Python type hints are included.
+Testing is encouraged where feasible but an explicit target is not set as it may not be practical for some artifacts like notebooks.
+That said, note that CI / CD systems run checks in some directories outside the `afscgap` library itself that should be passing for all PRs.

-Do not worry if you aren't sure that you met all of our the guidelines!
-We encourage pull requests and are happy to work through any necessary outstanding tasks with you.
+Of course, **do not worry if you aren't sure that you met all of our the guidelines!** We encourage pull requests and are happy to work through any necessary outstanding tasks with you.

 <br>